moonbitlang/moonbit-textbook/docs/04-tuples-structs-enums.md

 }
 ```

 In the examples above, we matched numbers.
-Here we use the pipe symbol (the 'or' pattern) to simultaneously match multiple possible values.
-The underscore (_) is the wildcard to match all remaining cases.
+Here we use the pipe symbol (the `or` pattern) to simultaneously match multiple possible values.
+The underscore (`_`) is the wildcard to match all remaining cases.
 We can nest patterns in constructors, or bind corresponding structures with identifiers.

 ```moonbit
 fn contains_zero(l: List[Int]) -> Bool {